SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 Let's go through the necessary steps to **create and execute a computer program** which uses a text console (window for entering and printing text) to read and write its data.
 Such programs are called **console programs**.
 But first of all, we need to **install and prepare the development environment** where we will write and execute the Python programs from this book and the exercises that go along with it.

 ## Development Environment (IDE)
-As previously mentioned, we need a **development environment** (IDE) in order to program.
+As previously mentioned, we need a **development environment** (IDE) to program.
 The IDE is actually a program editor, where we write program code and execute it, discover our mistakes, correct them and start the program again.
 -	For programming in Python we use the **PyCharm** environment, suitable Windows, Linux and MacOS operating systems.
 - If we are programming in Java we might use **IntelliJ IDEA**, **Eclipse** and **NetBeans**.
 - If we are programming in C# we might use **Visual Studio**.